Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Performance comparison of nonlinear dynamics

 \subsection{Correlation with dynamic aperture}

 The ultimate goal of nonlinear lattice design is to achieve sufficient DA and LMA.
 However, DA simulations are computationally intensive and therefore impractical for large-scale ring design, while also providing limited physics-based insight into the underlying particle dynamics.
-A more effective approach is to employ computationally efficient approaches -- such as using RDTs or CIs -- to filter out unsuitable candidates, followed by detailed tracking simulations applied selectively to the most promising configurations.
-Within this framework, understanding the correlation between optimization objectives and DA is critical for achieving robust solutions.
-Ref.~\cite{yang2011multiobjective} demonstrated that minimizing RDTs is a necessary but insufficient condition for obtaining a large DA; although some correlation exists, it is relatively weak.
+A more effective approach is to employ computationally efficient methods -- such as RDTs or CIs -- to quickly filter out unsuitable candidates, followed by detailed tracking simulations applied selectively to the most promising configurations.
+Within this framework, understanding the correlation between the optimization objectives and the final DA is critical for achieving robust solutions.
+Reference~\cite{yang2011multiobjective} demonstrates that minimizing RDTs is a necessary but insufficient condition for obtaining a large DA; although some correlation exists, it is relatively weak.
 Interestingly, by applying a chaos suppression approach, we observed a stronger correlation, which led to high-quality solutions even when using fewer sextupole families.